Could your health benefit by losing weight?

 • Obesity is a medical condition in which excess body fat has accumulated to the extent that it may have an adverse effect on health.
 It is defined by body mass index (BMI) and further evaluated in terms of fat distribution via the waist – hip ratio and total cardiovascular risk factors.
 3

-Step 2: Understand what category you are in.
+Step 2: Understand what group you are in.

-By now we know what the word obese means, let’s see how we can determine what category we are in.
+By now we know what the word obese means, let’s see how we can determine what groups we are in.
+Once we know how our group, we will know whether or not we would benefit by losing weight.
+It doesn’t take too much as it’s been shown that even 5% will have it’s benefits.

 Using Body Mass Index (BMI) to Estimate Overweight and Obesity